estherkimani/esther-portfolio/README.md

 ### How it works

-There is a navigation bar at the top to get to the different sections of the page
+There is a navigation bar at the top to get to the different sections of the page, different sections address particulars about me.

 --------------------------------------------------------------
 #### Live link: